-Its nearest major city is Mbarara, which is 30 kilometres east of the park.
-Due to Lake Mburo’s location, it is a great stop-off attraction for anyone traveling between the two destinations – and it’s an excellent wildlife area in its own right.
-Covering just 100 square miles, it is the smallest national park in all Uganda.
-However, sometimes good things do come in small packages, and Lake Mburo N.P. is a case in point.
+Its nearest major city is Mbarara, which is 30 kilometres east of the park, and due to Lake Mburo’s location, it is a great stop-off attraction for anyone travelling between the two destinations – and it’s an excellent wildlife area in its own right.
+Covering just 260 square kilometres, it is a small national park; however, sometimes good things do come in small packages, and Lake Mburo N.P. is a case in point.

 The park was first gazetted as an area for controlled hunting, in 1933.
 Subsequently, thirty years later, it acquired new and improved status as a game reserve.
 Fast forward another twenty years, and it was named a national park.
 Political turmoil resulted in immense damage to Lake Mburo N.P. and its wildlife in 1985, but some of the area was re-gazetted a year later.

 Since 1986, the wildlife has been in recovery.
 Without doubt, the park benefits from its impressive range of habitats, capable of supporting an exciting variety of mammal and bird species.
 Its wetland system yields a reliable source of water, comprising not only Lake Mburo itself but five additional lakes, all connected by a swamp.
 There is open savanna too, though less than there was in past times because of the absence of elephant from the park.
 However, this loss has resulted in the growth of woodlands, which are especially lush around the lakes.
 Other geographical features include rocky kopjes and gorges full of forest.
 Despite the small size of the park, there is plenty to explore.